Vileyka: Geography

 The modern city is located on the right bank of the river Viliya, in the northwest part of the Minsk region, 100 kilometers from Minsk.
 The town's population numbers 30,000 people.
-There is a railway station of the Molodechno-Polotsk line in the city.
-The roads to Maladzechna, Smarhoń, Myadzel, Dokshytsy, Pleshchanitsy run through the city.
+There is a railway station of the Maladzyechna–Polotsk line in the city.
+The roads to Maladzyechna, Smarhon, Myadzyel, Dokshytsy, Plyeshchanitsy run through the city.
 The town's industry is represented by the Zenit plant, wood processing enterprises (including a furniture factory), a motor repair plant, building materials plants, light and food enterprises.
 Vileyka also houses the Museum of Regional Studies.

 The territory of the Vileyka district is 2400 km2.
 Forests account for 41% of the territory.
 The main part of the district is situated within the borders of Narach-Vileyka lowland.
-In the year 1974, near the town of Vileyka Belarus's largest artificial reservoir was built — Vileyka Reservoir with a total area of 63.3 km2 and a volume of 238 e6m3.
+In the year 1974, near the town of Vileyka Belarus's largest artificial reservoir was built — Vileyka reservoir with a total area of 63.3 km2 and a volume of 238 e6m3.

 Demography

+According to the 1921 census, the town's population was 62.8% Polish, 27.4% Belarusian and 8.1% Jewish.